kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   Does not support falling back for provision operations, for those the CSI plugin must be installed and configured.
 Requires CSIMigration feature flag enabled.
-- `csiMigrationRBD`: Enables shims and translation logic to route volume operations from the RBD in-tree plugin to Ceph RBD CSI plugin.
+- `CSIMigrationRBD`: Enables shims and translation logic to route volume operations from the RBD in-tree plugin to Ceph RBD CSI plugin.
 Requires CSIMigration and csiMigrationRBD feature flags enabled and Ceph CSI plugin installed and configured in the cluster.
 This flag has been deprecated in